 Does Alexander Technique help with back pain?

-Yes, Alexander Technique does help with back pain.
-It is incredibly useful.
-Many people are able to manage their back pain and lead normal lives.
-It can help you.
-The great news is that in most cases, the high quality sensory learning that you complete in an Alexander lesson will give you the skills that you need to overcome back pain.
+Alexander Technique can help manage back pain.
+The great news is that in most cases, the high-quality sensory learning that you complete in an Alexander lesson will give you the skills that you need to overcome back pain.
+Alexander Technique’s combination of educating postural tone and body schema is unlike any other approach.
 Here’s what you need to know.

 What you need to know about back pain